alemar11/ios-watchos-tvos-macos-resources/README.md

 * [JCTagListView](https://github.com/lijingcheng/JCTagListView) - Support delete tags and settings tags color.
 * [PARTagPicker](https://github.com/paulrolfe/PARTagPicker) - This pod provides a view controller for choosing and creating tags in the style of wordpress or tumblr.
 * [RKTagsView](https://github.com/kuler90/RKTagsView) - Highly customizable iOS tags view.
+* [WATokenFieldView](https://github.com/wendyabrantes/WATokenFieldView) - TokenFieldView is used to search and and tag in a text view.
 * [ZFTokenField](https://github.com/zoonooz/ZFTokenField) - iOS custom view that let you add token view inside like NSTokenField.

 #### 🔸*Swift*